Galaxies in the Epoch of Reionization Are All Bark and No Bite -- Plenty of Ionizing Photons, Low Escape Fractions: Measuring the Escape Fraction from SED fitting

 \section{Measuring the Escape Fraction from SED fitting}

 Here, we test the efficacy of SED fitting to constrain \fesc.
-We start with the SED model fit to two of the galaxies in our sample, CEERS DDT 28 and 1518, depicted in Figures~\ref{fig:sedfits_ceers}, and \ref{fig:spec_force_fesc}.
-These two galaxies have relatively high S/N, which allows for relatively good constraints on the galaxies' stellar population parameters.
-These also have redshifts $8.764$ and 6.109, respectively, which means the NIRSpec/prism data for DDT 28 does not include \ha, while it does for 1518, and the data have different spectral resolution of the NIRSpec/prism data around \oiii\ + \hb.
-We then take the best-fitting SED models for each galaxy, and force \fesc\ to have different values, \fesc\ = (0.0, 0.05, 0.1, 0.2, 0.3, 0.5, 0.7), holding other values fixed.
-Figure~\ref{fig:fesc_test} shows examples of these models compared to the NIRSpec/prism data for these galaxy in the region around \hb\ and \oiii.
+We start with the SED model fit to \editone{ galaxies in the our CEERS sample.
+These include CEERS DDT 28 and 1518, depicted in Figures~\ref{fig:sedfits_ceers}, and \ref{fig:spec_force_fesc}, and 30 other galaxies that span the range of redshift of the sample, $4.5 < z < 9.0$, and dust attenuation, $0.02 < A(V)$/mag $< 1.0$.
+These galaxies} have relatively high S/N, which allows for relatively good constraints on the galaxies' stellar population parameters. \editone{ The galaxies include redshifts $z > 6.8$ and $z < 6.8$, so that the NIRSpec/PRISM data does and does not include \ha, respectively. } We then take the best-fitting SED models for each galaxy, \editone{and force \fesc\ to have different values, \fesc\ = (0.005, 0.02, 0.05, 0.1, 0.2, 0.3, 0.5, 0.7).
+While we hold the other values fixed, the galaxies in this test span the full range of parameter space in $\log U$, $A(V)$, $Z/Z_\odot$, age and star-formation history, so these tests implicitly cover these parameters.} Figure~\ref{fig:fesc_test} show examples of these models compared to the NIRSpec/PRISM data for CEERS 1518 and DDT 28 in the region around \hb\ and \oiii.
 It is evident from these figures that as \fesc\ increases the strength of the nebular emission decreases, as expected.

 We take the best-fit SED model for each galaxy and create a ``mock'' galaxy by simulating its NIRSpec prism spectrum and photometry in the CEERS \jwst\ and \hst\ bandpasses.
 We repeat this varying \fesc.
 We then add noise to mimic S/N=10 for the photometric bands and S/N = 3 for the spectrum in the region around \hb\ and \oiii.
 We then refit the data, deriving a posterior likelihood for \fesc.